 You can find Fire in my Art not only by the flames that I make but also with color combos I tend to use for other pieces.
 Some might call me crazy for the celebration of Fire after all that I have been through, but as life, it is one of those things that should be respected, and I have nothing but respect for it in its natural beauty.

 I spent years helping foster the local music scene before getting involved with the Burning Man Project.
-Having many friends that played in various bands around Atlanta and in North GA (Injected, Lud-Low, DropPlan, Favorite, Article 13, Left Front Tire & The Bastard Suns to name a few).
-I eventually started throwing events, shows, even some live recording in the early 2000’s (with a close friend) and managed a Blues Artist/Band named SmokeStack while living in Dahlonega, in the Mountains of North GA.
+Having many friends that played in various bands around Atlanta and in North GA.
+I eventually started throwing events, shows, even some live recording in the early 2000’s and managed a Blues Artist/Band while I was living in Dahlonega, in the Mountains of North GA.

 Years after just doing small Art drops I kept exploring & pushing forward with my Art & trying bigger things.
 I found that Art gave me the physical and mental therapy I was needing to help deal with my disability & allowed me to express myself at the same time.
-I slowly started putting Art up at bars, shows, small pop-up events and have a number of pieces in a local Salon in Glenwood, an Atlanta Neighborhood.
+I slowly started putting Art up at bars, shows, small and large pop-up events/festivals.

 Knowing the only direction from here is forward, I am constantly pushing myself to create & explore more of my creative side, while working on bigger projects, trying new ideas & techniques out.
-My goal for this coming year is to do more public/street Art as well as expanding my talent and portfolio.
+I am constantly trying new ideas and practices out and look forward to what is to come.